garethtdavies/docker-masterclass/README.md

 sending a command parameter to `docker run`, except that it does this on already running containers.

-To demonstrate, run a container to start the HTTP server:
+To demonstrate, run a container in detached mode to start the HTTP server:
 ```
 $ docker run --detach --publish "9854:9854" simple-docker-app
 6c4e438ffa43683d7cb8a9f52ba72c4ec874acd11cd5842ae34cba8243c3c527
 ```
-We're running in detached mode, so we can now send a `curl` command to prove the HTTP server is listening:
+As we're running in detached mode, so we can now send a `curl` command to prove the HTTP server is listening:
 ```
 $ curl -XPOST http://localhost:9854/echo -H 'Content-type: text/plain' -d 'Running echo!'
 Running echo!
 ```
-As we have the ID of the running container, we can now execute a command using `docker exec`:
+As we have the ID of the running container, we can now execute a command using `docker exec` (obviously change the container ID appropriately):
 ```
 $ docker exec --interactive --tty 6c4e438ffa43683d7cb8a9f52ba72c4ec874acd11cd5842ae34cba8243c3c527 /bin/bash
 root@6c4e438ffa43:/usr/src/app# # ps -ae